TensorNetwork/tensornetwork.org/src/software/index.md

   Scikit-TT is a Python library for applying the tensor-train (TT) format to various numerical problems in order to reduce the memory consumption and computational cost compared to classical tensor approaches significantly.

-* <a href="http://tensor-compiler.org">taco</a> (C/C++) <br/>
-  taco is a library for compiling dense and sparse linear and tensor algebra expressions.
-  The expressions can range from simple kernels like SpMV to more complex kernels like MTTKRP, where the operands can be dense, sparse, or a mix of dense and sparse. taco automatically generates efficient compute kernels (loops) to evaluate these expressions.

 * <a href="https://github.com/tenpy/tenpy">TenPy</a> (Python)<br/>
   Tensor Network Python (TeNPy) is a Python library for the simulation of